-When using appropriate low-frequency current (100 - 200 Hz), the myorelaxation effect of the ultrasound is cumulatively increased.
-This form of combined therapy (when using ultrasound of frequency 3 MHz) is used especially for treating localized muscle hypertonia, uncoordinated muscle fibres (unable to spontaneously relax), and trigger points in superficially located muscles.
+When using appropriate low-frequency current (100 - 200 Hz), myorelaxation effect of the ultrasound is cumulatively increased.
+This form of combined therapy (when using ultrasound of the frequency 3 MHz) is used especially for treating localized muscle hypertonia, uncoordinated muscle fibres (unable of spontaneous relaxation), and trigger points in superficially located muscles.

-A certain disadvantage of this combination is the galvanic (corrosion) effect.
-This applies especially to diadynamic currents and to a certain extent also to monophasic pulse currents.
+A certain disadvantage of this combination is a galvanic (corrosion) effect.
+It applies especially to diadynamic currents and to a certain extent also to monophasic pulse currents.
 This effect is more evident on the emitter head than on the skin.
 However, when using higher intensities, it is important to be aware of this effect and ensure the patient's safety.

-Set the intensity of ultrasound separately - 0.5 - 0.7 W/cm2 for continuous ultrasound and up to 1.0 W/cm2 for pulsed ultrasound with Duty factor 1:2 or more.
+The intensity of ultrasound set separately - 0.5 - 0.7 W/cm for continuous ultrasound and up to 1.0 W/cm for pulsed ultrasound with Duty factor 1:2 or more.
 The intensity of the low-frequency component is set according to the aim.

-When locating trigger points, set the intensity at the threshold sensitive level outside the area of expected reflex changes and then approach this area continuously.
-In the area of the hyperalgesic zone, the pre-set intensity is above threshold sensitive (to just below the pain threshold), and the patient reports subjective intensification of feelings; may even feel pain.
-In the area of trigger points in a muscle, the intensity changes to the threshold motor level and up to above the threshold motor level.
+When locating trigger points, set the intensity at threshold sensitive level outside the area of expected reflex changes and then approach this area continuously.
+In the area of hyperalgesic zone, the pre-set intensity is above threshold sensitive (up to below threshold of pain), and the patient reports subjective intensification of feelings; may even feel pain.
+In the area of trigger points in a muscle, the intensity changes to threshold motor level and up to above threshold motor level.
 The pre-set intensity causes a motor response.
 (The patient often does not notice it.)
-If the pain threshold is not reached, use the same intensity for the therapy; otherwise, adjust the intensity of the low-frequency component according to the type of current and the desired effect.
-(The intensity of the therapy should never be above the pain threshold!)
+If the threshold of pain is not reached, use the same intensity for the therapy; otherwise adjust the intensity of the low-frequency component according to the type of current and the desired effect.
+(The intensity of the therapy should never be above threshold of pain!)

-The size of the indifferent plate electrode should be at least 2x (but in practice, even up to 10x) larger, so that sensitive feelings are located only on the edge of the ultrasound application.
+The size of the indifferent plate electrode should be at least 2x (but in practice even up to 10x) larger, so that sensitive feelings are located only on the edge of ultrasound application.

-1.9.2 ULTRASOUND + AMPLITUDE MODULATED MID-FREQUENCY CURRENTS (2-POLE INTERFERENCE)
+1.9.2 Ultrasound + Amplitude Modulated Mid-frequency Currents (2-pole Interference)